terryaney/Documentation.Camelot/RBLe/RBLeGeneralUtilityHelpers.BTRJoinLookup.md

 ---|---|---
 `values` | String | Comma delimitted list of values to search for.
 `table` | Object[,] | Range of cells to search (first row must be column headers).
-`columnToReturn` | Object | Optional.
+`columnToReturn` | String | Optional.
 Column name containing return value.
-Last column is default `columnToSearch` | Object | Optional.
+Last column is default `columnToSearch` | String | Optional.
 Column name to search.
 First column is default.
 `fallback` | Object | Optional.
 Value to return if a match is not found.  #N/A is the default.
-`caseSensitive` | Object | Optional.
+`caseSensitive` | Boolean | Optional.
 Whether or not search is case sensitive. false is the default.
-`separator` | Object | Optional.
+`separator` | String | Optional.
 The string to use as a separator.
 The separator is included in the return string only if values has more than one element. ', ' is the default.

 [Back to General Utility Helpers](RBLeGeneralUtilityHelpers.md) | [Back to All RBLe Functions](RBLe.md#function-documentation)